Osirium/pytojsonschema/README.md

 _Note: All properties of the enum must be constants: `None`, `int`, `float`, `bool`, `str`._

-_Note: The resulting validation uses the different enum values, e.g. `HTTPMethod.GET.value` or simply `GET`, as the valid choices and not the enum instance itself, e.g. `HTTPMethod.GET`, as that is what JSON schema can understand.
+_Note: The resulting validation uses the different enum values, e.g. `HTTPMethod.GET.value` or simply `"GET"`, as the valid choices and not the enum instance itself, e.g. `HTTPMethod.GET`, as that is what JSON schema can understand.
 This can lead to some incompatibilities with other static analysis tools like [http://mypy-lang.org/](http://mypy-lang.org/), so bear that in mind._